1Thessalonians 4:1-2

 a further reference (see 1Th 2:13-note) to the “tradition” which the missionaries had delivered to the Thessalonian believers.
 In 2:13 it was the saving message that they received; here the reference is to ethical teaching.

 The tradition (paradosis) of Christ in the apostolic writings has three main components: (1) a summary of the gospel story, whether it takes the form of preaching (kerugma) or confession of faith; (2) a rehearsal of deeds and words of Christ; (3) ethical and procedural guidelines for Christians.
 These guidelines are derived from the teaching and example of Christ, who is indeed the embodiment of the tradition: “as you received (paralambano) Christ Jesus the Lord, so live in him, rooted and built up in him, just as you were taught …” (see notes Colossians 2:6; 2:7).
 (Bruce, F F: 1 and 2 Thessalonians.
 Word Biblical Commentary.
 Dallas: Word, Incorporated.
-1982 or Logos)
+1982)

 From us - is more literally "from along side of us" and indicates that the missionaries had personally transmitted these teachings to their converts.